[Updated 26 June 2020]

 HMRC will reimburse 80% of furloughed workers wages up to a cap of 80% or £2,500 per month.

-Employers will need to designate affected employees as “furloughed” (and you must notify them that they are furloughed… you should also check their employment contract – employment law still applies to changing the status of an employee), and notify HMRC (details of how it will all are not yet released)
+Employers will need to designate affected employees as “furloughed” (and you must notify them that they are furloughed… you should also check their employment contract – employment law still applies to changing the status of an employee), and make an online claim to HMRC.
+See separate posts on the Coronavirus Job Retention Scheme as it applies to employers and employees

 Extra time to pay taxes